 Leaks are due to areas where the agents can move due to the drivers (causes) that can leave the project area due to the influence of REDD+ activities.
 For the leak area, an analysis was carried out with the deforestation and degradation agents of the reference region, which included corroborating the secondary information in the formulation workshops with the communities in the territory, and an analysis of the mobility of agents mentioned in the criteria to delimit the leak area.
 The institutional motivations, causes and agents that can deforest and degrade within the leak area are the same motivations identified within the reference area and that put the forests in the project area at risk.
-The same criteria for the project area were applied to identify, through geographic information systems, the areas of stable forest at risk of deforestation, in an area equal to or greater than that which would be deforested in the baseline scenario.
+The same criteria for the project area were applied to identify, through geographic information systems, the areas of stable forest and non-forest in the leak area, verifying that they are similar, that is, areas of stable forest at risk of deforestation, in an area equal to or greater than that which would be deforested in the baseline scenario.
 The leak area does not overlap with the project area and is included in the reference area as described in the criteria below.

-The leakage area was delimited on the basis of the following criteria (see Illustration 15 and Illustration 16):
+The leakage area was delimited on the basis of the following criteria (see and Illustration 19):

-a) Including all forest areas within the mobility range of the identified agents, through a participatory assessment carried out in formulation workshop 2, on social mapping.
-This defined mobility distances of between 1 and 2 kilometers from the boundary of the reserves outward, on the access roads, i.e. the rivers.
+a) Including all forest areas within the mobility range of the identified agents, through a participatory assessment carried out in formulation workshop 29, on social mapping developed with the community based on printed maps showing historical deforestation, community members, experts in monitoring and territorial governance, identified the areas most easily accessible to deforestation agents after being restricted from entering the project area to implement land-use changes.
+This defined average mobility distances of between 1 and 2 kilometers from the boundary of the reserves outward, on the access roads, i.e. the rivers.
 Based on this information and a geospatial proximity analysis in geographic information systems, the area of leakage was determined.

-Illustration 15.
+Illustration 18.
 Social mapping for agent mobility analysis.